aws-samples/eks-efa-examples/README.md

 ## Abstract

-This document would introduce user to create a EKS cluster with `P3dn.24xlarge` nodegroup with EFA adoption, to run a NCCL-Tests for Multi-node NCCL Performance via EFA
+This document will introduce the user to create an EKS cluster with `P3dn.24xlarge` backed nodegroup with EFA, to run an example NCCL-Test for Multi-node NCCL Performance via EFA.
+This workflow will also provide a template for distributed deep learning training on EKS using EFA.

 ## Step 1: Create EKS cluster

-Create an empty EKS cluster via `eksctl`,  because current `eksctl` haven’t support to create EFA supported nodegroup,  in the later steps, the nodegroup would be created then join the EKS cluster.
+Create an empty EKS cluster via `eksctl`, at the moment, `eksctl` doesnt have support to create EFA supported nodegroup,  in the later steps, the nodegroup would be created then join the EKS cluster.

 ```